mhutch/go-deep/README.md

 takes to dodge the obstacles to catch up to your dog before he is lost forever?

+Insired by the Peter Molyneux quotation:

+	If you love your dog, we're gonna mess with your mind, man.
+You're not going to be able to go to bed.

 ### Controls

 * **SPACE,ESCAPE**: Start, Skip cinematic